wead-hsu/type-theme/_posts/2016-11-11-propagate-through-discrete-variables.md

 Gumbel-softmax
 -------
 The Gumbel softmax was recently used in [Jang, 2016](https://arxiv.org/pdf/1611.01144.pdf) and [Maddison, 2016](https://arxiv.org/pdf/1611.00712.pdf) to propagate through discrete variables.
 It is a 'reparameterization trick' for the categorical distribution.
-More specifically, it is actually a re-parameterization trick for a distroin that we can smoothly deform into the categorical distribution.
+More specifically, it is actually a re-parameterization trick for a distribution that we can smoothly deform into the categorical distribution.
 Refer to [Gumbel-softmax tutorial](http://blog.evjang.com/2016/11/tutorial-categorical-variational.html).